Education / Design

 Design is both a noun and a verb, a product and a process.
 Design is central to the construction of any process or artifact—be it a website or a car; an ATM machine or educational policy.
 Design touches on many different disciplines—science, technology, engineering, education, psychology, sociology, organizational behavior, and art, to name a few.
 A multi-dimensional issue like design, particularly in education, requires a multifaceted approach.

 We will be exploring design through the lens of a framework we have been working on for the past few years.
 In fact most of the work on the framework happened in previous iterations of this course.
-This framework, The five spaces for design in education
+This framework, The five spaces for design in education.
+In brief, we argue that it may be productive to think of the idea of design as playing out in 5 distinct educational spaces: artifacts, processes, experiences, systems and culture.

 As a class, we will do many different things this semester.
 We will read, discuss, analyze widely from research and theory.
-We will examine design practice, and build new conceptions.
-We will share examples of good and bad design, create journey maps and audio essays, and more… all in order to to explore the intertwined ideas of education and design.
+We will examine design practice, and build new conceptions… all in order to to explore the intertwined ideas of education and design.

 Education/Design is truly my favorite class to teach.
 I look forward to working together this semester.